Perfectly Imperfect

 (Originally posted 8/08/2012)

-Some day you’re going to apologize to your neighbor (who hates you, by the way) for backing over his cat and blaming it on the mail carrier.
+Some day you’re going to apologize to your neighbor (who hates you, by the way, for other reasons) for backing over his cat and blaming it on the mail carrier.

 Some day your humdrum existence will magically transform into the fairy tale life you have always dreamed of.